 To avoid issues with sun interactions, it is recommended that you pursue an anti-discoloration regimen in the winter months or during weeks where you mostly stay indoors.
 In other words, your summer vacation is hardly the time to use acids or enzymes.

 I highly recommend supplementing with Vitamin C and Vitamin B3 ( Niacinamide) when trying to improve discoloration.
 Vitamin C blocks pigment production, while B3 blocks the transfer of pigment to the skin cells.
-I just picked up Lumity's new booster, rich in both vitamins and more.
-This will remain part of my daily supplement intake through the end of summer.

 Here is my simple & clean powerhouse anti-dark spot routine, in order of use - suitable for all skin types: